NativeScript/docs-v7/docs/start/cli-basics.md

 Once your NativeScript mobile project is created, you can start the application in two different ways:

-- Using a cloud build via the `preview` command.
+- Using a preview build via the `preview` command.
 This option allows you to test NativeScript with a quick setup.
 See the [quick setup section](#quick-setup-using-preview) for details).

 - Using a local build via the `run` command.
 This option allows you to experience the full developer experience (building and deploying on local emulators and devices).
 See the [full setup section](#full-setup-using-run) for details.